MicrochipTech/fpga-hls-examples/shls-assistant/tests/sobel_filter/sobel_filter_optimization_prompt.md

 - Boundary checking that interrupts the main computation
 - Apply HLS pragmas - Where should pipelining be enabled?
 - Measure improvement - Compare cycle counts and throughput

--create the new cpp implementation within the same sobel_filter folder.

 - Use input.h (contains elaine_512_input array)
 - Use golden_output.h (contains elaine_512_golden_output array) for verification